HomeTurf-LLC/TestSwiftUITeam/README.md

     }
 ```

+4. Add a `TeamHomeTurfOrientationUtility.swift` file to your project (and target membership), which you can copy from the HomeTurfSupport directory in our demo project [here](./TestSwiftUITeam/HomeTurfSupport/TeamHomeTurfOrientationUtility.swift).

-1. Add something like the following to the SwiftUI View where HomeTurf will be started from.
+5. Add something like the following to the SwiftUI View where HomeTurf will be started from.
 Ultimately the `HomeTurfWebView` (as a UIViewControllerRepresentable instance) will start up the WebViewController in a navigation stack with this approach:

 ```
 import SwiftUI